Under the Spring Moon

 To learn the annual date requires looking ahead to when Easter will be for that year—and counting back 40 days.

-Here is how the calculation goes:
+Here is how the calculation works:

-The Easter Moon is the first full moon after the Spring Equinox.
-Easter is the Sunday following the appearance of the Easter Moon.
+The Spring, or Easter, Moon is the first full moon that occurs after the Spring Equinox.

 RAMADAN

-Ramadan, like Lent, is about re-centering life around God.
+Like Lent, Ramadan is a time of self-examination and deeper devotion.
+It is about re-centering life around God.

 Why Ramadan Is Sacred